benjaminkott/vscode-typo3-typoscript/README.md

 # vscode-typo3-typoscript
-An extension for VS Code which provides support for the TypoScript syntax.
+An extension for VS Code which provides support for the TypoScript and TsConfig syntax.